anmolkarn271/CodeAlpha_EDA/README.md

-# Task 2 – Exploratory Data Analysis (EDA)
+# CodeAlpha Exploratory Data Analysis (EDA)

+## Internship Domain
+Data Analytics

+## Task
+Exploratory Data Analysis (EDA)

+## Tools Used
+- Python
+- Pandas
+- Matplotlib
+- Seaborn

-## Objective
+## Description
-Perform exploratory data analysis to identify patterns, trends, and insights from a dataset.
+This project focuses on performing Exploratory Data Analysis (EDA) on a structured dataset to identify meaningful patterns, trends, and insights.
+The analysis includes data inspection, statistical summaries, and visualizations such as bar charts and correlation heatmaps to support data-driven decision-making.

 ## Project Structure
-- data/ : Dataset
+- **data/** – Contains the dataset used for analysis
-- src/  : Python source code
+- **src/** – Contains the Python source code for EDA
-- outputs/ : Generated visualizations
+- **outputs/** – Contains generated visualizations and charts

-## Tools Used
-Python, Pandas, Matplotlib, Seaborn

 ## How to Run
-1. Install requirements
+1. Install the required libraries:
-2. Go to src folder
+2. Navigate to the `src` folder
-3. Run: python eda.py
+3. Run the script:

-## Outputs
+## Output
-The `outputs/` folder contains visualizations generated from the EDA process, including subject-wise comparisons and correlation analysis.
+The `outputs/` folder contains visualization files generated during the EDA process, including subject-wise performance comparisons and correlation analysis heatmaps.